luischua/fp/Readme.txt

-On Setting > Http Proxy (set autodetect proxy settings) - this allow JIdea to use internet to search for plugin Follow setup Lombok plugin on https://www.baeldung.com/lombok-ide
+- On Setting > Http Proxy (set autodetect proxy settings) - this allow JIdea to use internet to search for plugin
+- Follow setup Lombok plugin on https://www.baeldung.com/lombok-ide
+- be sure to activate IntelliJ "Optimize Import"